Why ID Work is the next exciting young startup to watch

 Surround yourself with the best

 Their advice for other startups is to use a strategy that has worked for them: adopt a learning mindset.
 “The best option to learn is by doing it.
-The second best is to get in a room where you are surrounded with people that are doing it and that inspire you and learn from them.”
+The second best is to get in a room where you are surrounded by people who are doing it and who inspire you and learn from them.”